-Below are the sessions Stefan offers.
+Below are a few of the session topics that I lead.
 Many of the workshops can be tailored to meet time and audience needs, and all of them can be packaged to fill half and full day outings when desired:

 Creative Boot Camp